Dragan Čović: Education and managerial career

 Čović attended elementary school and technical high school of mechanical engineering in Mostar until 1975.
-He graduated as a mechanical engineer from the Faculty of Engineering at the University Džemal Bijedić of Mostar in 1979.
+He graduated with a Bachelor of Engineering at the University Džemal Bijedić of Mostar in 1979.

-In 1980, he joined the aircraft manufacturer SOKO in Mostar, where he worked in technology and control sections.
+In 1980, he joined the aircraft manufacturer SOKO in Mostar, where he worked in the technology and control sections.
 From 1986 to 1992, Čović was a manager at SOKO, including as director of business unit, director of production and vice president for industrialization.
 From 1992 until 1998, he took over as director-general of SOKO.

 Čović gained a master's degree in 1989 at the Faculty of Engineering in Mostar, and, from 1989 to 1991, he attended studies of management at the Faculty of Economy at the University of Sarajevo.
 He obtained a PhD from the University of Mostar in 1996.

 From 1994 to 1996, he taught Economics and Organization of Production as a senior assistant at the Faculty of Engineering in Mostar, after which he was named assistant professor and taught Development of Production Systems.
-Four years later, Čović became an associate professor and in 2004 he was a full professor of the University of Mostar.
+Four years later, Čović became an associate professor and in 2004 he was a full professor at the University of Mostar.
 He worked at the Faculty of Economy in Mostar, and also in regular and postgraduate studies.
 In 2007, he became visiting professor at the University of Mostar's Faculty of Philosophy, and in 2014 member of the Croatian Academy of Sciences and Arts of Bosnia and Herzegovina.

 Early political career

 In 1994, Čović joined the Croatian Democratic Union (HDZ BiH).
 Two years later, he became a member of the cantonal committee of the HDZ BiH.
 In 1997, he became the president of the city committee of the HDZ BiH in Mostar.

 In 1998, Čović became vice president of the HDZ BiH, while in 2002, he became the party's presidency member.
 In 2005, he was elected HDZ BiH president.
 From 1998 to 2001, Čović served as the Federal Minister of Finance.
-From 10 January 2001 to 12 March 2001, he served as Acting Prime Minister of the Federation of Bosnia and Herzegovina, succeeding the Party of Democratic Action's Edhem Bičakčić. Čović served as Acting Prime Minister for two months, before he himself got succeeded by Alija Behmen of the Social Democratic Party.
+From 10 January 2001 to 12 March 2001, he served as Acting Prime Minister of the Federation of Bosnia and Herzegovina, succeeding the Party of Democratic Action's Edhem Bičakčić. Čović served as Acting Prime Minister for two months, before he himself was succeeded by Alija Behmen of the Social Democratic Party.

 First presidency (2002–2005)

-At the 2002 general election, Čović was elected member of the Presidency of Bosnia and Herzegovina with 114,606 votes.
-He served as Presidency member until 29 March 2005, when he was removed from office by the High Representative for Bosnia and Herzegovina, Paddy Ashdown, for abuse of power and position.
+In the 2002 general election, Čović was elected member of the Presidency of Bosnia and Herzegovina with 114,606 votes.
+He served as Presidency member until 9 May 2005, when he was removed from office by the High Representative for Bosnia and Herzegovina, Paddy Ashdown, for abuse of power and position.